 Do the fans and the shareholders feel hurt?
 Not as long as their highly paid star is performing.

 Most of the CEOs are actually "progressives" as well ... so we have the odd case where "progressives" hate their own because in general they are unaware they are on their side -- like Oprah, BO, or "The Clinton Fund' (funds ... for Clintons).
 As the Slate article thinly disguises, what is important is for young "progressives" to understand that as long as they follow "progressive" dogma, both wealth and women are on the list of perks!

 Christ died for the whole sorry bunch of us.
-He even dined with tax collectors -- the lowest of the low on financial matters in those times.
+He even dined with tax collectors -- the lowest of the low in those times.
 Making the money, casting the stones, puffing up our chests in pride because what **WE** make is EARNED ... oh, and JUDGEMENT!
 We love to judge others!

 Filthy rags -- that is what we are best at.